mbb5ym/Parsing-Project/README.md

 This Project by Team Pikachu is designed to take in python code and make a visual tree with it, to allow you to visualize your code in a two-dimensional space.
-We did this with an ANTLR script that uses rules and tokens to parse through raw data.
+We did this with an ANTLR script that uses rules and tokens to parse through Python code.
 To use it, you need to install antlr4 and a compatible IDE on your system.

 Our members:
 Thunnathorne Atom